ImCirot/TSW-BioHTML/README.md

 # TSW-BioHTML
-A basic HTML/CSS/JS page for TSW course assignment.
+A basic HTML/CSS/JS page for TSW course assignment.<br>
-Contains a short bio with some funfacts.
+Contains a short bio with some funfacts.<br>
-Probably expanded as the course progresses.
+Probably expanded as the course progresses.<br>
 😃 😃